apache/nuttx/configs/sama5d4-ek/README.txt

          CONFIG_FS_ROMFS=y      : Enable ROMFS file system

+       The ROMFS file system is enabled simply with:

+         CONFIG_FS_PROCFS=y     : Enable PROCFS file system

-    8. An NSH star-up script is provided by the ROMFS file system.
+    8. An NSH start-up script is provided by the ROMFS file system.
 The ROMFS file system is mounted at /etc and provides:

          |- dev/
+         |   |- ...
-         |   `- ram0
+         |   `- ram0                     : ROMFS block driver
          `- etc/
              `- init.d/
-                 `- rcS
+                 `- rcS                  : Start-up script

        (There will, of course, be other devices uner /dev include /dev/console, /dev/null, /dev/zero, /dev/random, etc.).